Load Combinations#

 return R - (cg*G + 0.8*Q1 + 0.2*Q2)

-Define the Load and Resistance distributions#
+Define the load and resistance distributions#

 Define the annual max distributions